Orpheus Uncovered: A Baroque Pasticcio

 Support for Orpheus Uncovered has been provided by The Sachs Program for Arts lnnovation (through an Arts Course Development Grant, awarded to Mauro Calcagno in 2019).

-The instructional and artistic staff is grateful to Michael Ketner (Director of Performance) and Maddie Hewitt (Performance and Communications Coordinator) in the Music Department, and to Carrie Reynolds (Business Development Manager) and James Cackovich (Associate Director of Production and Facilities) at the Annenberg Center for the Performing Arts.
+The instructional and artistic staff is grateful to Michael Ketner (Director of Performance) and Mattie Hewitt (Performance and Communications Coordinator) in the Music Department, and to Carrie Reynolds (Business Development Manager) and James Cackovich (Associate Director of Production and Facilities) at the Annenberg Center for the Performing Arts.

 Opera and Musical Theater Workshop (MUSC 007, Meg Bragle Gruits)